LPS France

 Global Frequency

 On a global scale, the figures are impressive.
-Indeed, according to the NASA data, we count:
+Indeed, according to NASA data , there are:

 • 8.6 million lightning strikes per day